 The Secret Life of Fat by Sylvia Tara

 The Secret Life of Fat – what would people not do to know this.
 Fat has troubled every fat person on this earth.
-Once you have gained weight, to lose it is a life long struggle.
-You wonder why a minute on the lip and forever on the hip works.
+Once you have gained weight, to lose it is a lifelong struggle.
+You wonder why a minute on the lips and forever on the hip works.
 Why despite everything being normal – your body clings on to fat cells?
 Leave the few skinny people, most of us have struggled with fat and wondered if really there is a way to get rid of it.
 Eventually, we say – Is there really a need to get rid of it?
 What’s wrong with living with it – as long as everything else works well with the body?

 Sylvia Tara in her book ‘The Secret Life of Fat’ tries to tell you exactly this.
 Through the history of scientific research in the area of fat and obesity, she tells you each and every known reason that made the fat cells fall in love with you.